Discover the Anticoagulant and Health Properties of Garlic

 It stands out for its strong smell and flavor, which is why it is used as a condiment in many recipes.

-- The allicin that garlic contains is the sulfur compound of this bulb that gives it its characteristic odor and that has a high medicinal power.
+- The allicin that garlic contains is the sulfur compound that gives garlic its odor and that also gives it its high medicinal power.

 - It is also rich in vitamins A, group B, C and E, and minerals such as manganese, selenium, calcium, and iron.